No specific food can cause or prevent breast cancer. However, dietary guidelines may help you reduce your overall breast cancer risk.

 If you have diabetes, talk with your doctor before adding pomegranate juice to your diet.
 The juice is typically high in sugar and may affect your blood glucose levels.

 Berries, such as blueberries, strawberries, and black raspberries, contain high amounts of polyphenols, which may have anticancer properties.
-They’re also high in antioxidants, such as vitamin C. There is some evidence that berries may help reduce breast cancer risk.
+They’re also high in antioxidants, such as vitamin C. There is that berries may help reduce breast cancer risk.
 No current recommendation exists for daily dosage, though one serving of fruit is equivalent to 3/4 to 1 cup of berries.

 Plums and peaches